UTDallasEPICS/Biodesign-Center-IoT-Network/README.md

 3. Select the drive of the microcontroller to flash. **Detect** selects the first detected drive — verify it is the correct one.
 4. Click **Flash**.

-> **Note on current sensors:** Current sensors have a calibration mode that outputs the base ADC value when no current is flowing.
-Take multiple readings and average them.
-The output is formatted as `2NNNNNN`; the average should be entered as `2.NNNNNN` (insert a decimal point after the first digit).
+> **Note on current sensors:** Current sensors have a calibration mode that outputs the VBase value assuming no current is flowing.
+Take multiple readings without current through the device and average them.
+The output is formatted as `2NNNNNN`; the average VBase should be entered as `2.NNNNNN` (insert a decimal point after the first digit).

 ---